swansonmp/mdconvert/README.md

 * Images are simplified in `mdconvert`.
 * Only the `!`, source, and parenthesis are required.
+* Images must be in their own paragraph.

 > `!(image.png)`

 #### Videos

 * Videos are similar to images, except they use the `^` character.
+* Video must be in its own paragraph.
 * Videos are added with a `320x240` resolution and with controls.
 * All video formats supported by HTML are supported by `mdconvert`.
 * Browsers that do not support the `<video>` tag will display an error message.